Get to know St. Matthew's University at an upcoming event!

 For the ECFVG program, after meeting the English requirement, the candidate must pass the Basic and Clinical Sciences Exam (BCSE).
 Completion of this exam then permits you to take the NAVLE during your clinical year.

 After graduation, the candidate must then take and pass the Clinical Proficiency Examination (CPE).
 The primary site for this exam is the Oquendo Center in Las Vegas and some US Veterinary Schools also administer this exam.
-More information on the ECFVG program is available at https://www.avma.org.
+More information on the ECFVG program is available at http://www.avma.org.

 Students who intend to practice outside the U.S. must meet the licensing requirements of the country in which they want to practice.